How to Start a Blog with GrooveBlog

 After Creating Your Blog

-If you press the sprocket button (the nut on the left side of the Exit button on the top right), you'll be able to see the post options and SEO (seach engine optimization) fields for meta tags and your slug (part of your blog post URL).
+If you press the sprocket button (the nut on the left side of the Exit button on the top right), you'll be able to see the post options and search engine optimization fields for meta tags and your slug.
+The slug is the last part of your blog post URL.

 Learn from those, and then delete the demo posts if they exist.
 If they don't, then move onto the next step.
 You can delete them later, but I recommend doing it early on so that they don't get picked up by the search engines.